 Volunteers & Fundraising Groups

-The use of volunteers and fundraising groups to support the planning and delivery of an event can be a mutually beneficial arrangement.
+Having the support of volunteers and fundraising groups to assist with the planning and delivery of your event can be a mutually beneficial arrangement.

 Volunteering New Zealand